outstand/docker-compose-buildkite-plugin/README.md

 ## Pushing Tagged Images

-If you want to push your Docker images ready for deployment, you can use the `push` configuration (which operates similar to [docker-compose push](https://docs.docker.com/compose/reference/push/):
+If you want to push your Docker images ready for deployment, you can use the `push` configuration (which operates similar to [docker compose push](https://docs.docker.com/compose/reference/push/):

 ```yml
 steps: